 The Office of Admissions is responsible for the admission and readmission of undergraduate students to the University.
-Application procedures for freshman, transfer, former, international, and transient students are outlined later in this chapter and details are available on Be a Longhorn (http://bealonghorn.utexas.edu).
+Application procedures for freshman, transfer, former, international, and transient students are outlined later in this chapter and details are available on the Admissions Web site (http://admissions.utexas.edu).

 Application deadlines.
-For 2014-2015 undergraduate admission, application materials must be received in the Office of Admissions by the deadlines listed below.
+For 2016-2017 undergraduate admission, application materials must be received in the Office of Admissions by the deadlines listed below.